 Four of the millions of people who purchased this week’s feature album include David, an environmental geologist father of two; his wife Carol, a petroleum engineer who runs her own oil/gas exploration company; Dan, a folk artist and state park ranger; and Allen, president of a large Dallas law firm.
 What do they share in common besides friendship with me?
-They all express a love to this day for the Doobie Brothers‘ The Captain and Me , released forty years ago this month.
+They all express a love to this day for the Doobie Brothers‘ The Captain and Me , released in 1973.
 For instance Allen, whose taste runs from Led Zeppelin to Miles Davis, sat in rapt attention when I played the DVD-Audio 5.1 surround mix.
-David and Carol have seen the Doobies at least three times with me in the last ten years, in venues ranging from Dallas’ House of Blues, to the big 20,000 seat amphitheater there, to the auspicious Morton Meyerson Symphony Hall, singing along to “Long Train Runnin’ “ and “China Grove” while staying late to meet and chat with one of my interview guests, guitarist/singer/songwriter Pat Simmons.
+David and Carol have seen the Doobies at least three times with me in the last ten years, in venues ranging from Dallas’ House of Blues to the big 20,000 seat amphitheater there, to the auspicious Morton Meyerson Symphony Hall, singing along to “Long Train Runnin’ “ and “China Grove” while staying late to meet and chat with one of my interview guests, guitarist/singer/songwriter Pat Simmons.

 I have to agree with Ranger Dan that it’s the combination of those aforementioned Tom Johnston hits along with his tasty “Dark Eyed Cajun Woman” and “Ukiah”, plus Simmons’ “South City Midnight Lady” and the mini-epic “Clear As the Driven Snow”, which allows us to salute The Captain and Me four decades on.
 As Johnston and Simmons continue to take the Doobie Brothers on victory laps of North America to this day, and speaking on behalf of these four bright, educated, creative, successful yet diverse Doobie fans, what is it exactly that continues to block the Doobie Brothers’ induction into the Rock and Roll Hall of Fame?- Redbeard